Myrna Herzog

 As a viola da gamba soloist, "the Lady of the viola da gamba" (Jornal do Brasil/ O Globo) has performed extensively throughout Europe (Austria, Bosnia-Herzegovina, Denmark, England, Estonia, Finland, Germany, Holland, Hungary, Latvia, Portugal, Spain, Slovakia, Slovenia, Switzerland, Russia, the Czech Republic ), in South America (Argentina, Brasil, Colombia, Ecuador, Peru), Asia (Turkey, Israel) and the U.S. She has performed the viola da gamba solos of Bach's Passions with The Israel Philharmonic, in the Israeli premiere of those works (read her article about those viol solos on the Journal of the Viola Gamba Society of America).
 She has also performed the quinton in the American premiere of a Quartet by Respighi for quinton, viola d'amore and two viols, as a guest of The New York Consort of Viols.
 Her album Choose Life is a viola da gamba solo recital of music from the 16, 17, 18 and 21st centuries performed on 6 different viols (1 modern and 5 historical ones).
 It presents highlights of the viola da gamba repertoire together with new music dedicated to Myrna by six living composers, showcasing the instrument's boundless possibilities of expression.

 Herzog has recorded for many labels, as a conductor and as a performer on the viol, quinton, vielle, baroque and modern cello (Polygram, Continental, RGE, Arcobaleno, Brascan, NMC, Focus, Timeless Recordings, Megadisc, Specie Dolce).
-In addition to chamber music activities with Israeli and foreign early music groups, Herzog appears often as soloist with the Jerusalem Baroque Orchestra and other orchestras.
+In addition to chamber music activities with Israeli, Brazilian and European early music groups, Herzog appears often as soloist with the Jerusalem Baroque Orchestra and other orchestras.
 She performs and records new music for old instruments (Shun-ichi Tokura, Luiz Otavio Braga, David Loeb, Dina Smorgonskaya, Boris Yoffe, Guenter Krause and others), writes and commissions new arrangements of unconventional music (Villa-Lobos, Dorival Caymmi, Yeheskel Braun) for old instruments.
-Her Wind and Sea project has received a special blessing from Dorival Caymmi.
+Her Wind and Sea project received a special blessing from Dorival Caymmi.

 "Myrna Herzog proved to be a sophisticated master as the interpreter of Telemann's Suite for Viola da Gamba and Orchestra".
 Helsingin Sanomat, Finland